Updated 3 July

 In Northern Ireland, people are being asked if family members can take them to dialysis, although patient transport will be available to those who need it.

 I am on home dialysis - what should I be doing?

-If you are on home dialysis, haemo or PD, you should self isolate and register for support through each country’s website or helpline.
-The Government is currently advising people to shield initially for 12 weeks, although in England this period has been extended until the end of June.
-Extremely vulnerable people in Wales are now advised to shield beyond the original end date of June 15th and will be written to before 16th August with next steps.
+If you are on home dialysis, haemo or PD, you are advised to shield yourself and register for support through each country’s website or helpline.
 Arrangements for deliveries of home haemodialysis and peritoneal dialysis supplies should continue as usual, although you may be asked to hold more boxes of kit or fluids.
 If you are on peritoneal dialysis and have frequent blood tests, you may need to make some changes such as having your tests locally rather than going to hospital.
 As above, if there are delays in getting help through the Government support platform we recommend you seek support from local voluntary groups such as Covid Mutual Aid UK or NHS Volunteers.

 Home dialysis Supplies

 We heard from you about some concerns with the way in which home dialysis supplies were being delivered, whereby delivery drivers have dropped supplies at the doorstep rather than bringing them into the house.
 This was done with the intention of reducing the risk of infection of COVID-19 but is clearly not a practical solution for the many patients are not able to pick up and carry supplies to where they are needed.

 To respond to concerns, suppliers of dialysis supplies have developed new guidance for drivers, whereby patients will be contacted and asked about how they would like their delivery to be made.
 Supplies will be taken to the usual location in a patient’s home whenever this is necessary.